RobertCristianNeacsu/RobertCristianNeacsu.Github.io/projects.md

 For our Programming 3 project, we had to create a simple quiz application using XAML.
 It was a group project done in teams of 2.
 The app would work by loading a text file with four questions and an answer in separate lines.

-The format for the text file is as follows:
+The format for the text file is as follows (witout the spaces between lines, those are due to Markdown formatting):

 > Answer 1

 > Answer 2

 > Answer 3

 > Answer 4

 > Answer from above 4

 This can be repeated as much as the user would like in order to have more questions.